NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/S/Stasis.md

     desc: "varies"
 abilities_mid:
   - name: ""
     desc: "The flow of time congeals around an object or creature, holding it in place.
 The target must attempt a Will save (an unattended object automatically critically fails its save).\n* * *\n\n**Critical Success** The target is unaffected.\n\n**Success** The target is [[Conditions/Stunned|Stunned 1]] as time thickens around it.\n\n**Failure** Time ceases to pass for the target for 1 round.
-It is invulnerable to all damage, it cannot be targeted or affected by anything, and no rounds elapse for any timed durations, conditions, afflictions, and other effects it has.
-While in _stasis_, the target can't be moved, and it remains fixed in place, defying gravity if need be.\n\n**Critical Failure** As failure, but the target is held in stasis for 3 rounds.
+It is invulnerable to all damage, it can't be targeted or affected by anything, and no rounds elapse for any timed durations, conditions, afflictions, and other effects it has.
+While in stasis, the target can't be moved, and it remains fixed in place, defying gravity if need be.\n\n**Critical Failure** As failure, but the target is held in stasis for 3 rounds.
 At the end of each of its turns, it can attempt a Will save to reduce the remaining duration by 1 round or end it entirely on a critical success."
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```